XanaduAI/XPrize/README.md

 This repository provides resource estimation analysis for the simulation of vibronic Hamiltonians using the algorithm described in Narrative Document.

-It contains a fully executable Jupyter [notebook](Resource_Estimation_Tutorial.ipynb) that leverages an *experimental* PennyLane development branch to reproduce all qubit and Toffoli counts reported in the paper.
+It contains a fully executable Jupyter [notebook](Resource_Estimation_Tutorial.ipynb) that leverages an *experimental* PennyLane development branch to reproduce all qubit and Toffoli counts reported in the document.

 Follow the installations below: